If you've previously had a caesarean section, you may be thinking about how to give birth next time.

 For more help when considering your birth options, take a look at our booklet [PDF, 823 KB].

-If you have had a previous caesarean, you are encouraged to attend our PBAC clinic in the first half of your pregnancy.
-At the consultation, the PBAC midwives and obstetricians take the time to review the reasons for the previous caesarean and discuss options for your current pregnancy.
-You will be given evidence-based information about the pros and cons of these options to make an informed, individualised plan.
+If you have had a previous caesarean, it is worth coming to our PBAC clinic in the first half of your pregnancy.
+At the session, the PBAC midwives and obstetricians take the time to review the reasons for the previous caesarean and discuss options for your current pregnancy.
+You will be given evidence-based information about the pros and cons of these options to make an informed plan personal to you.

-Women on the postnatal wards recovering from caesarean birth will be offered an appointment in our PBAC Clinic to discuss their recent birth experience and consider options for future births.
-Appointments are usually scheduled for around four to six weeks after birth.
+Women on the postnatal wards recovering from caesarean birth will be offered an appointment in our PBAC Clinic to talk about their recent birth experience and consider options for future births.
+Appointments are usually around four to six weeks after birth.

 Women can self-refer to our PBAC Clinic for a consultation if they are less than 25 weeks pregnant, or ask their LMC for a referral.
 Referral can also be made through our Walk-in Centre.